 the needs of public garden staff, volunteers, visitors, and communities.

 The Garden is a participant of APGA’s YOUtopia initiative which furthers public gardens’ common goals of positive change, leadership, public engagement, and empowerment regarding climate change.
 By focusing on relevant and positive solutions public garden staff, visitors, and communities can understand how their personal and civic behaviors can have positive impacts.

 - Lead by example and illustrate how we will reduce net climate impact.

 - Implement plans for sustainability in buildings, landscapes, water, energy, waste, transportation, food.

 - Educate and engage garden visitors, volunteers, staff, and community in climate impacts and sustainable solutions.

 - Monitor and share results.

 Bottle filling stations

-To reduce disposable water bottle usage, the Garden installed the first of several bottle filling stations on the outside of Archer House in the fall of 2013.
-Take a look at the trail guide so that you can find it on your next visit.
-Don’t forget to bring a reusable bottle!
+To reduce disposable plastic water bottle usage, the Garden is installing bottle filling stations throughout the Garden.
+We call them Hydration Stations.
+We currently have two Hydration Stations with more to come in the near future.
+Locations of the hydration stations are marked in the trail guide so that you can find them on your next visit.
+Don't forget to bring a reusable water bottle!